 Anderson, widely known as Jimmy, has sailed past Sir Ian Botham’s England record of 383 scalps in the game’s longest format, and in the summer of 2016 went beyond 450.

-The 34-year-old is rated as one of the world’s best pace bowlers, with his mastery of seam and swing rivalled by few others.
 In fact, no other current bowler has more wickets than Anderson, nicknamed the Burnley Express.

 Anderson is a three-time Ashes winner, the first of which coincided with him being named as one of Wisden’s Cricketers of the Year in 2009.
+He was hoping to make that four at the start of 2018.

 He also won the County Championship title with the Red Rose in 2011.
 Despite all of his achievements in international cricket, it was one of his proudest moments.